 Another potential limitation of the dataset is its accuracy level.
 While Google Maps is updated often and generally monitors changing landscapes and businesses, it is possible that some visited facilities could have been mislabeled or not recorded at all, especially new facilities and/or facilities that were recently converted from other facility types.
 For example, it is difficult to know whether a residential building, doubling as an out-of-home business, would or should be recorded under the facility type “residence” rather than “workplace”.

 Another potential limitation with our data visualization is due to our own data-wrangling choices; by choosing not to display the mobility percent change data for the period between the baseline and Lockdown (February 7-March 10), our visualization does not provide as stark a mobility contrast as it could between pre-Lockdown and the stages of Ontario’s response to COVID-19, which also might also have been interesting and illuminating to view.
 Our reasoning for this was that we already have the recorded average mobility patterns for each facility type from the baseline period as our “pre-COVID” measure (against which every subsequent sampling was relatively scored), and the pre-Lockdown period was not part of our Data Visualization question.
-Even so, one remaining setback from this decision was that it may appear as though the mobility patterns for each facility were at “0” up until until May 10th, the day before Lockdown, whereas a visualization of the data before Lockdown might have shown that this was not actually the case, whether due to early concerns about COVID-19 or not.
+Even so, one remaining setback from this decision was that it may appear as though the mobility patterns for each facility were at “0” up until May 10th, the day before Lockdown, whereas a visualization of the data before Lockdown might have shown that this was not actually the case, whether due to early concerns about COVID-19 or not.

 Another important potential limitation to our data is Google’s choice of using the brief period from January 3-February 6 as the baseline against which all subsequent measures should be relatively scored.
 Not only did COVID-19 already exist in Ontario during this period, but also it is difficult to ascertain whether this particular period is a reasonable reflection of the population’s typical mobility patterns as Google’s calculations would have us believe.
 A cursory glance at a Canadian Holidays calendar indicates that certain holidays regularly fall during this period–Orthodox Christmas Day, Orthodox New Year, Chinese New Year, and Groundhog Day–all of which might have driven variable holiday-specific mobility patterns among Ontario’s culturally diverse population that are not necessarily representative of “typical” monthly mobility in Ontario.